A First Timer’s Guide to Winter Park, Colorado

 Like my tie to Planes, Trains & Automobiles there?

-- The town of Winter Park is relatively new, having only been incorporated August 1, 1978.
+- The town of Winter Park, Colorado is relatively new, having only been incorporated August 1, 1978.
 Winter Park comes from humble beginnings, the town was originally the village of Hideaway Park.
 More about Hideaway park below.

 - Winter Park, Colorado is the highest incorporated town in the United States: Although the town center is at about 9,000 feet, Winter Park, using administrative boundaries as a measure, became the highest incorporated town in the United States after the July 2006 annexation of 5,214 acres (21.10 km2) of Winter Park Ski Resort to allow new on-mountain improvements.
 Source: Wikipedia